wegotpop/principles-and-practices/practices/pull-requests/creating-a-pull-request.md

 ## Implementation

-This should explain the reasoning behing the way you have chosen to implement the changes required.
+This should explain the reasoning behind the way you have chosen to implement the changes required.
 For most changes there are multiple ways the problem could have been solved so it is important to share your reasoning as to why you have chosen the approach that you have, otherwise your [code reviewers]({{ site.baseurl }}{% link practices/code-reviews.md %}) will need to try and figure out what you were trying to do and whether you have done it successfully.

 It is also important to record any conversations that were had during development that change the understanding of the initial requirements.
 In particular where design changes were agreed then add them here or link to the updated agreed designs.